IEEEBerkeley/hope-www/pcb.rst

 - **Week 3 (9/18):** `Schematics and Components, Pt.2 <pcb.html>`_

-  - Case study: DC-DC conversion Pt.2
+  - Case study: DC-DC conversion Pt.2 (in lab)
-  - Realizing schematic symbols with real components
   - Creating symbols by reading component datasheets
-  - Choosing for design / BOM
+  - Assembly technologies
+  - Writing a Bill of Materials (BOM)
+  - Drawing schematics with best practices to communicate design intent
   - Importing and checking symbols from other sources
-  - Reviewing schematic designs with peers
+  - Reviewing schematic designs with peers; checking schematics with ERC
   - `USB Charger Lab <pcb.html>`_

   .. - Drawing schematics with best practices to communicate design intent